PyDPainter logo PyDPainter Docs Gallery Download Blog

 Brush fills with the current custom brush and sizes it to fit the filled area.

-The current defined brush is on the left.
+Three examples of defined brush are on the very left : checkerboard, vertical lines, A letter.
 Examples of fills in a variety of shapes, from rectangles on the left, to polygons on the right, to circles and inclined ellipses.

 Wrap